 American children begin Eighth Grade at age 13, almost all are in Middle or Junior High Schools.
 British private prep school children move on to their secondatry or Public School and would be in Form 1.
 New Zealand school children move to their secondary schools called variously high schools, grammar schools and colleges, depnding on their foundation rather than the type of school.
 They used to call this Form 3, but now refer to it as Year 9.
 A few are still at full primaries.

+The developmednt of modern public school systems was largely limited to Europe and North America. nf this primarily meant primary schools.
+Only in the 20th century did secondary educations become available to large numbders of stydents.
+In Europe this mostly meant boys, in American by the turn of the 20th century, with its coeductionl schools, large numbers of girls were attending.
+America was the only counttry in which this was occurring.
+Gender was not the only way in whivch Ameican schools differed.
+European countries commonly were selective, primarily for or fdocusing on academically advanced students.
+Social class was also a factor.
+Until well into the 20th centuty, it was mostly the upper nf middfle-class that attended secondary schools.
+Here America with its larger middle class and better paid workers led the way.
+The basic imediment was that working-class parents could not afford to support their children through the teen years.
+Not only were there costs, but working-class families often needed the income from their children.
+Actully this was an issue even in primary schools, especially in the 19th century.
 American children begin secondary or High Schools beginning in the 9th Grade (age 14).
 In other countries children may begin their secondary education earlier.
 Secondary education in many countries used to be limited to a fraction of the population, even in many European countries.
 Today most children in developed counries attend secondary school, although attendnce it is still quite limited in developing cpontries.
 Secondary schools operate under a different system.
 Students are usually grouped in classes but go to different teachers for each subject they are studying.
 During the course of a typical day they may move between a number of classrooms and may not necessarily be with the other students in their class.
 The school day is usually about half an hour longer than the primary school day.
 American High Schools do not require uniforms, as is the case in many other European countries.
 Uniforms are however genberally worn in Britain and former British colonies (Australia, New Zealand, and South Africa), Japan, amd many developing countries.

 Careful, clicking on these will exit you from the Boys' Historical Clothing web site, but several are highly recommended